biyiemmy/OpenAI-Translator/README.md

 # OpenAI Language Translator

-This is a simple translator built with React, CSS, and Tailwind CSS that uses the Open AI [chat completion API](https://platform.openai.com/docs/guides/completion) to translate from a given (English) language to another language.
+This is a simple translator built with React-JS, CSS, and Tailwind CSS that uses the Open AI [chat completion API](https://platform.openai.com/docs/guides/completion) to translate from a given (English) language to another language.

 <div style="text-align:center">
 <img src="" width="500">